Adorian-Nowak/Simple-Task-Management/README.md

 Clone the repository or download the project files to your local machine.

+The main folder should be placed in xampp/htdocs

 ### 2. Create and Populate the Database
-Create a Database

 Create a new database in MySQL.
 It should be preferably named task_management.
 ```sql
 CREATE DATABASE task_management;